Pokrt/dleap_tutorial/intermediate/business_object.md

 Example:
 ![GUI -> Data Mapping](/gui_to_data_mapping.png)

- TODO
+If you are familiar with Domino, here are some analogies to help you understand the similarities between Leap and Domino:

-    Leap app ~= NSF
+-    Leap app ~= NSF
-    Leap form ~= Domino form
+-    Leap form ~= Domino form
-    Leap BO (aka "submitted form") ~= Domino document ("one row in a view") Leap table ~= Domino subform
+-    Leap BO (aka "submitted form") ~= Domino document ("one row in a view")
+-    Leap table ~= Domino subform
-    NSF structure is updated when you deploy Leap app NSF data is updated by every Create/Update/Delete action in Leap
+-    NSF structure is updated when you deploy Leap app
+-    NSF data is updated by every Create/Update/Delete action in Leap